Quick Assist stuck on loading or connecting

 Step 2.
 Go to "System Protection" tab, and click "System Restore."
 In the "System Restore" window, click "Next".
 Then follow the prompts to complete the whole process.

-1. AnyViewr attended access for remote support
+Option 1.
+Attended remote support

 To connect another computer to assist in resolving PC problems just for once and there is someone on the other end to accept your request, you can choose attended access.